Twist automorphisms and Poisson structures: Introduction

 Let $\fFacRoot$ denote the multiplicative group generated by the roots of coefficients (frozen cluster $A$-variables $A_{j}$, $j\in\Ifv$).
-Let $\upClAlg_{\fFacRoot}$ denote the ring $\upClAlg\otimes\fFacRoot$.
-The notion of the twist endomorphism $\tw^{A}$ can be naturally generalized for $\upClAlg_{\fFacRoot}$.
+Let \smash{$\upClAlg_{\fFacRoot}$} denote the ring \smash{$\upClAlg\otimes \kk\big[\fFacRoot\big]$}.
+The notion of the twist endomorphism~$\tw^{A}$ can be naturally generalized for \smash{$\upClAlg_{\fFacRoot}$}.

-The existence of the twist endomorphisms $\tw^{A}$ is given by Theorem \ref{thm:twist_A} (see Remark \ref{rem:exist_X_twist} for the existence of $\tw^{X}$): \begin{itemize} \item Assume that the full rank assumption holds.
-Then the twist endomorphisms $\tw^{A}$ on $\upClAlg_{\fFacRoot}$ exist, and they are in bijection with the solutions of an inhomogeneous linear equation system. \end{itemize} Let $\var_{t'}^{X}$ denote a monomial map from $\LP^{X}(t')$ to $\LP^{X}(t)$ and $\var_{t}^{A}$ the corresponding monomial map from $\LP^{A}(t)_{\fFacRoot}$ to $\LP^{A}(t')_{\fFacRoot}$ constructed using the pullback (Theorem \ref{thm:twist_X}).
-Let $\tw^{\bullet}$ denote their compositions with the mutation maps respectively.
-Then $\tw^{\bullet}$ are related by Theorem \ref{thm:twist_X}: \begin{itemize} \item $\tw^{X}$ is a twist endomorphism (resp. twist automorphism) on $\XClAlg$ if and only if $\tw^{A}$ is a twist endomorphism (resp. twist automorphism) on $\upClAlg_{\fFacRoot}$. \item Assume that $\tw^{X}$ is an invertible twist automorphism on $\XClAlg$.
-Then it is Poisson if and only if $\tw^{A}$ and $(\tw^{X})^{-1}$ commute with the natural homomorphism $p^{*}:\XClAlg\rightarrow\upClAlg$, i.e. $p^{*}(\tw^{X})^{-1}=\tw^{A}p^{*}$. \end{itemize} We also explicitly construct Poisson twist automorphisms $\tw^{\bullet}$ on $\cU^{\bullet}$ in the following cases: \begin{itemize} \item The case $t'=t[1]$ (Definition \ref{def:Injective-reachable}, Theorem \ref{thm:twist_DT}): the corresponding twist automorphisms are said to be of Donaldson-Thomas type (DT-type for short).
-The original twist automorphism $\eta_{w}$ is of this type (\cite{qin2020dual}). \item The case when there is a seed of principal coefficients (Section \ref{subsec:Principal-coefficients}, Theorem \ref{thm:twist_principal_coeff}). \end{itemize} We prove general results that well-behaved bases for $\cU^{\bullet}$ are permuted by twist automorphisms $\tw^{\bullet}$ (Theorems \ref{thm:twist_A_basis} and \ref{thm:twist_X_basis}).
+In the classical case, the existence of the twist endomorphisms $\tw^{A}$ is given by Theorem \ref{thm:twist_A} \big(see Remark \ref{rem:exist_X_twist} for the existence of $\tw^{X}$\big): \begin{itemize}\itemsep=0pt \item Assume that the full rank assumption holds.
+Then the twist endomorphisms $\tw^{A}$ on $\upClAlg_{\fFacRoot}$ exist, and they are in bijection with the solutions of an inhomogeneous linear equation system. \end{itemize} Let $\var_{t'}^{X}$ denote a monomial map from $\LP^{X}(t')$ to $\LP^{X}(t)$ and $\var_{t}^{A}$ the corresponding monomial map from $\LP^{A}(t)_{\fFacRoot}$ to $\LP^{A}(t')_{\fFacRoot}$ constructed using the pullback (see Theorem \ref{thm:twist_X}).
+Let~$\tw^{\bullet}$ denote their compositions with the mutation maps, respectively.
+Then $\tw^{\bullet}$ are related by Theorem~\ref{thm:twist_X}: \begin{itemize}\itemsep=0pt \item $\tw^{X}$ is a twist endomorphism (resp.\ twist automorphism) on $\XClAlg$ if and only if $\tw^{A}$ is a~twist endomorphism (resp.\ twist automorphism\footnote{While we only consider upper cluster algebras in this paper, Proposition \ref{prop:change_seed_A_variation} implies that our twist automorphism $\tw^{A}$ restricts to an automorphism on the $\kk[\fFacRoot]$-subalgebra (cluster algebra) generated by the cluster variables.}) on $\upClAlg_{\fFacRoot}$. \item Assume that $\tw^{X}$ is a twist automorphism on $\XClAlg$.
+Then it is Poisson if and only if $\tw^{A}$ and $\bigl(\tw^{X}\bigr)^{-1}$ commute with the natural homomorphism $p^{*}\colon\XClAlg\!\!\rightarrow\upClAlg$, i.e., ${p^{*}\bigl(\tw^{X}\bigr)^{-1}\!=\!\tw^{A}p^{*}}$. \end{itemize} Note that a variation map $\var_{t'}^{X}$ is Poisson if and only if the corresponding linear map satisfies the quadratic equation in Lemma \ref{lem:commute_variation_p}.